Table of Contents

 - The SAT fee waiver may also cover the college application cost and CSS profile applications for financial aid.

 - The SAT fee waiver provides fee reductions for score verification reports.

 So what does the fee waiver not cover?

 - Registering by phone charges

 - Changing fees- if you decide to take a different test or change your test date after registration has been done.

 In order to qualify for a fee waiver, you will have to check these factors with your school counselor: household income and size, whether you’re in foster care or are qualified for the free and reduced-price lunch program at your school.
 If you qualify, you will receive a code from your school counselor which you can then use to receive the fee waiver.

-conclusion, you should always aim for a high score as that would not only increase your chances of getting accepted into top universities, but also the possibility of receiving a scholarship.
+In conclusion, you should always aim for a high SAT score as that would not only increase your chances of getting accepted into top universities, but also the possibility of receiving a scholarship.